rolandbaer/simple-matomo-tracking-code/readme.txt

 == Changelog ==

+= 1.1.0 =
+* uninstall updated for multisite compatibility

 = 1.0.3 =
 * Bugfix for reset, fixes from static code analysis, requires now PHP 7.1 or higher